JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

 If one of the ipynb files (Jupyter Notebooks) get cut off or don't fully load, reload the page.

-There are two main sections of code:
+There are two main sections:
 ## 1. The Recognition Model
   - Three primary model architectures were tested on the initial dataset:
         - Deep 2D CNNs